wagnerpaul/JPRConsulting-Website-kirby/site/plugins/kirby3-robots-txt/README.md

 The plugin generates automatic defaults for the starterkit.
 You do not have to enter them in the config file.
 But if you would it would look like this.

-> TIP: If you are using the [kirby3-feeds Plugin](https://github.com/bnomei/kirby3-feeds) or [kirby3-xmlsitemap Plugin](https://github.com/omz13/kirby3-xmlsitemap) your sitemap will be automatically added to the `robots.txt` file.
+> TIP: If you are using the [kirby3-xmlsitemap Plugin](https://github.com/omz13/kirby3-xmlsitemap) your sitemap will be automatically added to the `robots.txt` file.
 You can skip setting the `bnomei.robots-txt.sitemap` config value to `sitemap.xml`.

 **defaults for starterkit**
 ```php